MarcThibeault/Langtons-Ants/README.md

-# Langtons-Ants-Python
+# Langtons-Ants-Python on Steriods
+By Marc Thibeault & Josaphat Comeau

-Langton's Ants on Steriods.
-Python + pygame
+Made using Python + pygame.
 ### How to run
 * Requires Python 2.7 + pygame 1.9
 * Run ants.py with Python from command prompt

 ### Controls
 * Space bar starts or stops the simulation
-* Clicking creates a new ant
+* Left clicking creates a new ant
 * + / - changes the simulation's speed
+* C resests the simulation